bigeethan/presidential_election_data_visualization/README.md

 The project allows someone to pick a presidential election going back to 1940 and a state, and see the major candidates' vote totals.

-The program prompts the user for a year and then a state.
+The program prompts the user for a year and then a state via the console.
 Once inputted, the program displays a bar graph of each major candidates' vote totals in that state in that year.